pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 ### Adding CRTs to an Existing Target

-This [[http://www.z88dk.org/forum/viewtopic.php?pid=13383#p13383|forum posting]] contains details for adding a CRT to the simple embedded target and can serve as instructions until the topic is properly filled out.
+This [forum post](http://www.z88dk.org/forum/viewtopic.php?pid=13383#p13383) contains details for adding a CRT to the simple embedded target and can serve as instructions until the topic is properly filled out.

 ### Creating a New Target